L2NE-dev/L2NE-dev/AUTHOR.md

 - Analysis of causes and forms of deviant behavior
 - Understanding the neurobiological basis of mental disorders
 - Exploring the relationship between brain biochemistry and behavioral patterns

+## 📻 Possible plans in future 📻

+- Learning the basics of social engineering
+- Mastering NLP techniques and psychological mechanisms of propaganda
+- Gaining knowledge in the field of ethical hacking and information security